ElvinEfendi/elvinefendi.github.io/_posts/2019-11-22-ingress-nginx-openidc-plugin.markdown

 kubectl create secret generic openidc-credentials --from-file client_id --from-file client_secret -n ingress-nginx --context minikube
 ```

-Make sure the files does not have newline character.
+Make sure the files does not have newline character (it's safer to use something like `echo -n "<client id/secret>" > client_id/secret`).

 Next make the following change to the barebone plugin: